nagix/nk-missile-tests/README.md

 Operation | Description
 --- | ---
-Mouse drag or touch drag | Rotate the globe
+Mouse drag or swipe | Rotate the globe
 Mouse wheel rotation or pinch in/out | Zoom in/out
 Click or tap +/- buttons | Zoom in/out
-Shift key + Mouse drag | Tilt up/down
-Click or tap the tilt buttons | Tilt up/down
+Shift key + Mouse drag or three-finger swipe | Tilt up/down Click or tap the tilt buttons | Tilt up/down
 Click or tap a test label on the map | Select a test Enter a date or test name in the text field | Search for a test